 Cannabis has been consumed for centuries to help alleviate pain, and now scientists are aiming to find the link between cannabinoids and their anti-inflammatory and analgesic (pain-relieving) potential.

-As one of more than 100 cannabinoids found inside the cannabis plant, CBD offers many potential health benefits without causing users to feel “high.”
-The primary difference between CBD and ibuprofen is the way in which they interact with pain response pathways.
-CBD binds to CB1 and CB2 receptors, while ibuprofen blocks the COX-2 from producing extra prostaglandins.
+As one of more than 100 cannabinoids found inside the cannabis plant, CBD offers many potential health benefits without causing users to feel high.
+The primary difference between CBD and ibuprofen is how they interact with pain response pathways.
+For example, CBD interacts with CB2 receptors, while ibuprofen blocks the COX-2 from producing extra prostaglandins.

 The analgesic mechanism of CBD is complex and not as well understood as that of ibuprofen.
 However, it appears to offer pain relief by inhibiting the action of neurotransmitters.